Krysteral/Krysteral/README.md

 - 👀 I’m interested in Data Science, Machine Learning and Practical Software Engineer
 - 🌱 I’m currently learning AWS, NLP, Stats, Node.js, Reacts, frameworks
 - 💞️ I’m looking to collaborate on personal projects or contribute to open sources
-- 📫 How to reach me: via email kiengt365/@/gmail.com
+- 📫 How to reach me: via email kiengt365[at]gmail.com
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I love to experiment with cooking

 <!---